zpix1/yt-anti-translate/README.md

 ### Extra Features

-Extra features need a Youtube Data API Key to be pupulated in the extension settings.
+Extra features need a YouTube Data API Key to be populated in the extension settings.
 [Read more on how to obtain](https://github.com/namakeingo/yt-anti-translate-firefox/blob/main/YOUTUBE_DATA_API_KEY.md)

-- Restores original channel branding header and about on Youtube (can be toggled in settings "Untranslate channel branding")
+- Restores original channel branding header and about on YouTube (can be toggled in settings "Untranslate channel branding")

 ## How to use

-If using Chrome/Edge or other Chromium browses install it from [Chrome Web Store](https://chrome.google.com/webstore/detail/yt-anti-translate/ndpmhjnlfkgfalaieeneneenijondgag).
+If using Chrome/Edge or other Chromium browsers, install it from [Chrome Web Store](https://chrome.google.com/webstore/detail/yt-anti-translate/ndpmhjnlfkgfalaieeneneenijondgag).
-If using a Firefox browser install it from [Firefox Extensions Store](https://addons.mozilla.org/firefox/addon/youtube-anti-translate-mv3/).
+If using a Firefox browser, install it from [Firefox Extensions Store](https://addons.mozilla.org/firefox/addon/youtube-anti-translate-mv3/).

 There's also a [Firefox Manifest v2 version](https://addons.mozilla.org/firefox/addon/youtube-anti-translate/) (maintained by [artisticfox8](https://github.com/artisticfox8/)) compatible with Firefox versions order than `v109.0`.
-However it is currenlty out of date, as it was last updated on Aug 2, 2024 and is missing features because of that.
+However, it is currently outdated, as it was last updated on Aug 2, 2024 and is missing features because of that.

 ### Development Setup

 1. Clone this repository
-2. Navigate to cloned folder and run the following command in terminal window `npm ci`
+2. Navigate to the cloned folder and run the following command in a terminal window `npm ci`
-3. Open with IDE editor of choice
+3. Open with the IDE editor of choice
 4. You can verify functionality by running Playwright Test (make sure you install extensions for your IDE is needed)
-   - Before running test you will need to intall playwright browsers and dependencies `npx playwright install --with-deps`
+   - Before running the tests, you will need to install playwright browsers and dependencies `npx playwright install --with-deps`
    - Please create or update tests if adding new capabilities